dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

-Note that as a consequence of the above it is impossible, in an error-free program, to observe the static type or contents of an untyped variable before it has been initialized and given an inferred type.
+Note that as a consequence of the above it is impossible, in an error-free program, to observe the static type or contents of an untyped variable before it has been given an inferred type.
 From this standpoint it may be thought of as having no type.
 However, IDEs and tools may wish to report a static type for such a variable for the purposes of documentation and error reporting.
 For such purposes, tools shall treat an untyped variable as if it were declared with a type equal to the upper bound of all of the **initialization inferred types** that it is ascribed in the method, plus `Never`.
 Note that as a consequence a variable which is ascribed no **initialization inferred types** on any path shall be treated as having declared type `Never`.

 ```dart
 void test(b) {